s7manth/tp/docs/UserGuide.md

 * `find n/alex david` returns `Alex Yeoh`, `David Li`<br>
   ![result for 'find n/alex david'](images/findAlexDavidResult.png)

-### Mailing student(s) : `mail`
+### Mailing a particular student based on index : `mail-index`

-Mails a person from the student roster.
+Mails a person from the student roster based on the index number shown in the application.

-Format: `mail [e/EMAIL]…​`
+Format: `mail-index INDEX`

 * This opens the default email application on the system with the specified mail address pre-filled at the receiver's address.
-* This can be used to specify multiple addresses to send the same mail in a single go as well.

 Example:
-* `mail e/johndoe@example.com` would open the default mail on the system with the "to" box filled with the specified mail.
-Now, the email is ready to be sent to `johndoe@example.com`.
+* `mail-index 2` would open the default mail on the system with the "to" box filled with the specified mail.
+Now, the email is ready to be sent to the person with the index 2 as shown on the application.

+### Mailing student(s) : `mail-x`

+Mails a subset of students from the contact list.
+This is a broader version of mail functionality as it can cover multiple students at once in order to mail them simultaneously.

+Format: `mail [e/EMAIL] [g/GROUP] [m/MOD] [n/NAME]`

+* This opens the default email application on the system with all the mail addresses specified by the arguments.
+* The mail addresses are additively added to the receiver's box.
+* This can be used to specify multiple prefix based arguments to send the same mail in a single go.

+Example:
+* `mail-x e/johndoe@example.com n/Alex` would open the default mail on the system with the "to" box filled with the all the mail addresses covered by the arguments specified.
+Now, the email is ready to be sent to `johndoe@example.com` and Alex.

 ### Bulk Emails to everyone on the database : `mailall`